MarcCoquand/functional-typescript-with-class/styleguide.md

 This document presents how functional programming should be done in Typescript.
-It is controversial, because the core idea is to base everything around classes which might seem counterintuitive.
+It is controversial, because the core idea is to base everything around classes which does not sound very functional in style.
 However, after trying various approaches this has been the approach that provides the best, most readable, ergonomics.

 ## Modules as classes